How to Convert PLC into Public Limited Company by Kanakkupillai

 A public corporation must have a minimum of three directors to operate.

-Primary Regulatory Body for converting a private to a public limited company
+Primary Regulatory Body for converting a private company to a public limited company

-The Registrar of Companies and the Ministry of Corporate Affairs are the central regulatory bodies in charge of regulating the conversion of private limited companies to public limited companies.
+The Registrar of Companies and the Ministry of Corporate Affairs are the central regulatory bodies responsible for regulating the conversion of private limited companies to public limited companies.

 For the conversion of a private company to a public company, the Companies Act 2013 and related laws would apply in addition to the aforementioned regulatory agencies.

 Under the 2013 Companies Act, the term “private limited company” or “private company” is defined under Section 2(68).
-According to the company’s organizational articles, certain businesses are not permitted to transfer their shares.
+According to the Company’s articles, certain businesses are not permitted to transfer their shares.
 Public limited corporations are defined under Section 2(71) of the Companies Act of 2013.
-According to the criteria of the stock exchange, these firms are permitted to transfer their shares as well as list them.
+According to the criteria of the stock exchange, these firms are permitted to transfer and list their shares.

-The firm’s objectives would be covered under Section 3 of the Companies Act.
-The Memorandum of Association contains the purposes clause (MOA).
-The purposes clause must be changed for the corporation to become a public limited company.
+Section 3 of the Company’s report covers the firm’s objectives.
+The Memorandum of Association contains the purposes clause (MOA), which must be changed for the corporation to become a public limited company.

 Section 18 of the Companies Act states that a corporation may pursue the conversion of a private limited company into a public limited company.
-The 2013 Companies Act’s provisions must be followed while changing the MOA and AOA.
+The 2013 Companies Act’s provisions must be followed.
+The Act is changing the MOA and AOA.

 Section 13 and Rule 29 of the Companies (Incorporation) Amendment Rules, 2020, provide that the MOA must be changed when a private limited company is converted to a public limited company.